wp-plugins/user-submitted-posts/readme.txt

 **Post Management**

-* Saves as custom-fields with each post: user name, IP, URL, and path info for each uploaded image
+* Custom-fields saved with each post: name, IP, URL, and any image URLs
-* Set submitted posts to any status: Draft, Publish, or publish after some number of approved posts
+* Set submitted posts to any status: Draft, Publish, or Moderate
 * One-click post-filtering of user-submitted posts on the Admin Posts page
 * Includes template tags for easy display of post attachments and images